amancevice/pline/README.md

 pipeline.activate()
 ```

-## Advanced ShellCommandActivity use
+## ShellCommand helper

-The class `ShellCommand` can be used to compose chained commands
+The `ShellCommand` class can be used to compose chained commands

 ```python
 cmd = pline.ShellCommand(